 Spring, Summer, Winter, or Fall, there’s nothing else more inherently New Orleans than a piping hot beignet covered in a hill of powdered sugar deliciousness, and there’s no other location more authentic to treat yourself to said delight than Cafe Du Monde in the French Quarter.
 This iconic New Orleans cafe has been serving locals and tourists alike, their fill of cafe au laits, coffee with chicory, and beignets since 1862.

-Open 24 hours a day, seven days a week, Cafe Du Monde serves Louisiana’s state doughnut made fresh to order without much fanfare, but just trust us, the taste makes up what is lacking in flair.
-If you think you might not be able to live without beignets once back home, buy a box, or ten, of their beignet mix, and enjoy a bite of New Orleans anytime you get the urge.
+Open 24 hours a day, seven days a week, Cafe Du Monde serves Louisiana’s state doughnut made fresh to order without much fanfare.
+But just trust us, the taste makes up what is lacking in flair.
+If you think you might not be able to live without beignets once back home, buy a box, or ten, of their beignet mix.
+That way you can enjoy a bite of New Orleans anytime you get the urge.
 Find out more: www.cafedumonde.com

 Tip: Cafe Du Monde has no hostess and seating is first come, first served.
 The locals have developed a hover-and-plant approach, so if you spot a table that seems almost done, just hover near them, then plant yourself in their seat as soon as they vacate.